Broadcasting & Cable

-Broadcasting & Cable (or Broadcasting+Cable) is a weekly telecommunications industry trade magazine published by Future US.
-Previous names included Broadcasting-Telecasting, Broadcasting and Broadcast Advertising, and Broadcasting.
+Broadcasting & Cable (B&C, or Broadcasting+Cable) was a telecommunications industry monthly trade magazine and, later, news website published by Future US.
+Founded in 1931 as Broadcasting, subsequent mergers, acquisitions and industry evolution saw a series of name changes, including Broadcasting and Broadcast Advertising and Broadcasting-Telecasting, returning to the original Broadcasting before adopting its current name in 1993.
 B&C, which was published biweekly until January 1941, and weekly thereafter, covers the business of television in the U.S.—programming, advertising, regulation, technology, finance, and news.
-In addition to the newsweekly, B&C operates a comprehensive website that provides a roadmap for readers in an industry that is in constant flux due to shifts in technology, culture and legislation, and offers a forum for industry debate and criticism.
+In addition to the newsweekly, B&C operates a comprehensive website which offered a forum for industry debate and criticism.

+On August 6, 2024, Future announced that the magazine would cease publication after its September 2024 issue, and switch to a digital-only format as part of sister website Next TV.
+However, Next TV as a whole ceased publishing new content at the end of September 2024.